epinna/plumber/examples/alexa-subdomains-capture/README.md

 Usage
 =====

-Use `docker-compose` to manage the cluster.
+Use `docker-compose` to manage the pipeline.

 ```
-docker-compose up -d                                    # Start the cluster
+docker-compose up -d                                    # Start the pipeline
 docker-compose logs -f stage-1 stage-2 stage-3 plumber  # Print the logs of stages and API
-docker-compose down                                     # Shut down the cluster
+docker-compose down                                     # Shut down the pipeline
 ```